zeroc-ice/ice-builder-visualstudio/README.md

 - when the generated C++ or C# source files are missing or older than this Slice file
 - when the generated C++ or C# source files are older than a Slice file included directly or indirectly by this Slice file

 The Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
-Saving a Slice file also triggers the (re)compilation of this Slice file.
 And when you remove or rename a Slice file, the Ice Builder automatically removes the corresponding generated files.

 The Ice Builder for Visual Studio 2010 does not include support for the Visual Studio IDE.
 To add `.ice` files to projects or to configure Slice compiler options, you need to edit the .vcxproj file in a text editor or with the Ice Builder in the IDE of a newer version of Visual Studio.